-Our first food stop on the Saturday morning was to Café Bar La Marina, which is near the market and popular with the locals, for a plate of churros con chocolate.
-The chocolate was really thick and sweet – in other words, perfect for dunking churros!
-My favourite way to start a weekend!
+Our first food stop on the Saturday morning was to Café Bar La Marina, which is near the market in Plaza Topete and popular with the locals, for a plate of churros con chocolate.
+The chocolate was really thick and sweet – in other words, perfect for dunking churros, and always my favourite way to start a weekend!

-For dinner on the Saturday evening we visited Freiduria las Flores – the first thing we did on entering was seek out the guy with the clipboard otherwise there’d be no chance of a table!
-He took our name and, while we waited, had a drink at the bar.
+For dinner on the Saturday evening we visited Freiduria las Flores also in Plaza Topete.
+The first thing we did on entering was seek out the guy with the clipboard otherwise there’d have been no chance of a table!
+He took our name and, while we waited, we had a drink at the bar.
 When our name was called we were led to an outside table which meant I could indulge in my love of people watching, as well as enjoy the Christmas lights.
-We ordered a couple of tortillitas de camarones (shrimp fritters) and then had a mixed platter of the pescaito frito all followed with a nice glass of sherry (well, it was nearly Christmas and Cadiz is, after all, just on the periphery of the sherry triangle!).
+We ordered a couple of tortillitas de camarones (shrimp fritters) and then had a mixed platter of the pescaito frito (fried fish) all followed with a glass of sherry (well, it was nearly Christmas and Cadiz is, after all, just on the periphery of the sherry triangle!).

 On the Sunday before we headed home we popped in to Bar Casa Manteca at Calle Corralon de los Carros 66, a traditional Spanish bar with bullfighting memorabilia adorning all the walls.
-All the outside space was already taken and it was standing room only at the bar – we got a prime spot right next to the only beer pump!
-Tapas is served on sheets of greaseproof paper – the cheese was the local payoyo variety (super strong just how I like it!) and the anchovies in olive oil and vinegar were delicious.
+All the outside space was already taken and it was standing room only at the bar but we were lucky to get a prime spot right next to the only beer pump.
+Tapas are served on sheets of greaseproof paper – the cheese was the local payoyo variety (super strong just how I like it!) and the anchovies in olive oil and vinegar were delicious.
 I can’t comment on the chicharrones (slices of cured pork belly with lemon and herbs) as I don’t eat meat, but Mark demolished two servings so they must have been good!

 Where we stayed

-Our hotel, Hotel Convento Cadiz on Calle Santo Domingo in the heart of the old town.
-This boutique hotel was a converted convent in an ideal location for seeing all the sights.
+We stayed in Hotel Convento Cadiz on Calle Santo Domingo in the heart of the old town.
+This boutique hotel was a converted convent and in an ideal location for seeing all the sights.
 Our room on the first floor was beautifully furnished, spacious and came equipped with its own Nespresso machine – definitely a plus point for me!!

-There’s a small breakfast room on the ground floor but we chose to eat outside in the courtyard (despite it being mid-December it really wasn’t too cold).
-We tucked in to a variety of hot and cold dishes (the pastries are delicious!) accompanied by the sounds of Michael Buble singing Feliz Navidad.
+The hotel has a small breakfast room on the ground floor but we chose to eat outside in the courtyard (despite it being mid-December it really wasn’t too cold).
+We tucked into a variety of hot and cold dishes (the pastries were delicious!) accompanied by the sounds of Michael Buble singing Feliz Navidad.
 I’m reliably informed that, when it’s not Christmas, the soundtrack is the rather more fitting chanting of monks.